asantibanez/livewire-calendar/README.md

 (This options should be used using blade views based on the component default views)

+To use these options, it is recommended to publish the base blade views used by the component and extend their behavior and styling to your liking.
+To do this, run `php artisan vendor:publish` and export the `livewire-calendar` tag.

 - `calendar-view` which can be any `blade.php` view that renders the whole component.
 It's advised to override this view with an altered copy of the base `calendar-view` eg adding a view next to the component.